acedatabasefoundation/db/README.md

 ## 🙏 Our Mission
-Create, maintain and enhance, the Best database for JavaScript Developers!
+Create maintain and enhance, the Best database, for JavaScript Developers!

 ## Why Ace?
-* A graph consists of nodes (neurons) and relationships (synapses)
-* So following the example of our brain, a graph is a natural data storage technique
+* A graph is a natural data storage technique that has nodes (neurons) and relationships (synapses)
 * Ace is an open source graph database, that unites the following lovely features, from impressive database leaders:
     * [Redis](https://redis.io/): Fast memory storage
     * [SQLite](https://www.sqlite.org/): No latency between application server & database